RoxvilleRooster/easy-chair/_posts/2020-04-07-savage-three-rocketeers.md

 In order to keep fuel use practical and easy to handle, assume the packs use one point of fuel per 50 miles (by flying at high altitude and switching down the motors).

-#### Refuelling
+#### Refueling

-Unless the Rocketeers can get to the correct source of fuel, there is no hope of refuelling a rocket pack during a mission.
+Unless the Rocketeers can get to the correct source of fuel, there is no hope of refueling a rocket pack during a mission.

 ### Rocket pack safety